 “As your heart breaks open there will be room for the world to heal.”
 Joanna Macy

 In my foreboding daydreams of the future, my yet unborn granddaughter sits beside me on the couch flipping through a dog-eared book with pictures of African penguins, a cinnamon-tailed sparrow, Asian elephants, her eyes growing wide with amazement as she hears again that these beautiful creatures really used to live on earth and when I was her age and we ate fish caught in the ocean.
-Her tiny pink fingers turn each page carefully, memorizing the photos, asking me the same questions over and over about eagles and rhinos before she pops up with the abrupt vigor and eagerness that only a 5 year old has, running barefoot though the house, bright-eyed and innocent, the living room growing much too warm for 8:00 AM, threatening to be another sweltering January day.
+Her tiny pink fingers turn each page carefully, memorizing the photos, asking me the same questions over and over about eagles and rhinos before she pops up with the abrupt vigor and eagerness that only a 5-year-old has, running barefoot through the house, bright-eyed and innocent, the living room growing much too warm for 8:00 AM, threatening to be another sweltering January day.

 I urge you get informed and let in what is happening to the environment, to be pierced even more deeply by the intensifying cry of the earth and its inhabitants, letting that wound become an initiation to catalyze your gifts and abilities into action.
 I encourage you to stay engaged, even when the issues seem too big.
 As the advocate Anita Roddick states, “If you think you’re too small to have an impact, try going to bed with a mosquito in the room.”
 It’s not easy to shift to sustainable choices but it’s possible, and if we want a planet healthy enough and stable enough for our children’s children, it’s imperative.